Stationary and Transition Probabilities in Slow Mixing, Long Memory Markov Processes: Summary of results

-The above estimation result associated with $\w\in\Gtilde$ is built on two facts: (i) dependencies dying down and (ii) the fact that length-$n$ sequences generated by Markov sources with memory $\kn$ can be universally compressed if $k_n=\cO(\log n)$.
-Specifically, and perhaps surprisingly, it does not matter whether the empirical frequencies of strings $\w\in\Gtilde$ are anywhere near their stationary probabilities.
+The above estimation result is built on two facts: (i) dependencies dying down and (ii) universal compression results on $\cM_d$ built on the fact that length-$n$ sequences generated by Markov sources with memory $\kn$ can be universally compressed if $k_n=\cO(\log n)$.

-A second related curiosity arises due to the fact that the above result does not depend on empirical frequencies being close to stationary probabilities.
+A related curiosity arises due to the fact that the above result does not depend on empirical frequencies being close to stationary probabilities.
 The result above is sometimes tight for strings $\w$ while being vacuous for their suffixes $\w'$.
 For example, it could be that we estimate parameters associated with a string $\w$ of length $\Theta(\log n)$ (say $\w$ is a string of ten 0's) but not those associated with $\w'$ where $\w'\preceq \w$ (say $\w'$ is a string of five 0's).
+Finally, since the above result is what can be obtained without any knowledge of mixing properties,~\eqref{eq:rsl:tp} could be strengthened using other arguments in literature in cases where we may know that empirical counts reflect stationary probabilities.

-We now are in a position to tackle the hardest problem next. \paragraph{Stationary probabilities of channel output strings} In general, stationary probabilities of strings of channel outputs can be a very sensitive function of the channel parameters.
-We now have the channel parameters of contexts in $\Gtilde$ that we obtained approximately.
+\paragraph*{Stationary probabilities of strings} In general, stationary probabilities of strings can be a very sensitive function of the transition probabilities.
+We now have the approximate transition probabilities associated with strings in $\Gtilde$.
 With this little bit of information we have gleaned from the sample, can we even hope to say anything about stationary probabilities of $\w\in\Gtilde$?
 How then do we interpret the empirical counts $N_\w$ of various strings $\w$?
-Here we come to the most involved problem in the paper.

-To answer this question, we define a parameter $\cplngg$ in~\eqref{eq:cplngg} that is calculated using just the parameters associated with $\w\in\Gtilde$.
+To answer this question, we calculate a parameter $\cplngg$ in~\eqref{eq:cplngg} which resembles the Dobrushin's ergodicity coefficient of Markov processes, but which can be estimated well using~\eqref{eq:rsl:tp}.
 Suppose $\{\delta_i\}_{i\geq 1}$ is summable as well, and let $\Delta_j=\sum_{i\geq j} \delta_i$.

-In Theorem \ref{stat-estim} we prove that if the evolution of channel \textit{restricted} (see Section \ref{stopping_times} for description) to just contexts in $\Gtilde$ is aperiodic, then for all $t>0$, $Y^0_{-\infty}$ and $\w\in {\tilde G}$ the counts of $\w$ in the sample, $N_\w$, concentrates:\footnote{Recall that $\ptq$ is the Markov process corresponding to the output under the unknown underlying channel model $\ThetaT$, and the given input \iid process. }
+\paragraph*{\bf{Main Result 2}} In Theorem \ref{stat-estim} we show under a minor technical condition that for all $t>0$, $Y^0_{-\infty}$ and $\w\in {\tilde G}$ the counts of $\w$ in the sample, $N_{\w}$, concentrates though not necessarily around $\stn(\w)$.
+We show that